Tuesday, July 18, 2017

 As I listened to both of these men talk from their hearts today about their visions for transforming education to better reach all students, their very different packaging and delivery made me think of how students respond differently to different teachers.
 With both of them on the schedule today, they had a pretty good chance of conveying their message to all of the educators in attendance because between them they have two different presentation styles and perspectives, centered around very connected messages.

 So, if Burgess didn't have you on the edge of your seat, laughing and looking up his book on Amazon on your phone, then in all likelihood, Hogan reached you with his palpable sincerity and straightforward suggestions for improvements that impact students.
-My final thought was to compare myself as an educator to these two leaders, and I smiled when the realization hit: I connect to both of them because I was the over-the-top, infectious enthusiasm, passionate teacher (costumes were involved), and when I left the classroom two years ago, I transitioned to a coaching position where I have been striving to become more like Hogan as an encouraging support for teachers.
-Rarely do learning experiences provide their own closure activities without strategic intentional design on the part of the teacher, but today's in-person experiences with both of these author leaders, tied a tidy bow on my summer reading of these two books.
+My final thought was to compare myself as an educator to these two leaders, and I smiled when the realization hit.
+I connect to both of them because when I was in the classroom, I was the over-the-top, infectious enthusiasm, passionate teacher (costumes were involved), and when I left the classroom two years ago, I transitioned to a coaching position where I have been striving to become more like Hogan as an encouraging support for teachers.
+Rarely do learning experiences provide their own closure activities without strategic intentional design on the part of the teacher, but today's in-person experiences with both of these author leaders tied a tidy bow on my summer reading of these two books.
 Thanks, Dave and Aaron.

 Monday, June 26, 2017